Watchmen: Nothing Ever Ends

 Caught between these extremes is Angela Abar, an African American member of the Tulsa police force and secretly a masked vigilante known as Sister Night.
 It turns out that Abar is also the grandchild of a now 105-year-old Will Reeves, the child who escaped the 1921 massacre in Tulsa.
 Reeves later resettled in New York City and became a police officer.
 It didn’t take Will Reeves long, however, to realize that racism during the 1930s was just as rampant in the north as it was in the south and transforms himself into the first masked superhero – Hooded Justice.

 Hooded Justice is thought to be white by both the media and other superheroes who soon follow in his footsteps.
 While the superhero group known as the Minutemen – of which Hooded Justice becomes a member – is intent on fighting the more traditional types of supervillains found in comic books, Will Reeves focuses on Cyclops, the white supremacist forerunner of the Seventh Kavalry.
-Even at the age of 105, he continues his mission, which inevitably takes him to Tulsa and the growing battle about to be waged.
+Even at the age of 105, he continues his mission, which inevitably takes him to Tulsa and the growing battle about to be waged there.

-The Watchmen graphic novel was a landmark achievement in 1986, and was even named by Time magazine as one of the greatest works of literature from the twentieth century.
+The Watchmen graphic novel was a landmark achievement in 1986, and was named by Time magazine as one of the greatest works of literature from the twentieth century.
 Alan Moore, along with artist Dave Gibbons, crafted a multilayer narrative that not only reflected the culture of its times but contained an alternative history that all too easily could have become reality.

 The Watchmen television series does the same, using one of the darker moments in the nation’s history – the Tulsa massacre of 1921 – as the catalyst to explore contemporary society and America’s history of racism within the fictional world of masked superheroes.
 The similarities to the real world within Watchmen, meanwhile, were tragically underscored just seven months after the show’s premier on HBO when African American George Floyd was killed by members of the Minneapolis, Minnesota, police department on May 20, 2020.

-At the same time that protests were growing across the country as a result, President Donald Trump – who’s first term in office included a concerted effort to roll-back the progressive legacy of his predecessor, Barack Obama, the first African American president – held his initial re-election campaign event in Tulsa, Oklahoma.
+At the same time that protests were growing across the country in response, President Donald Trump – who’s first term in office included a concerted effort to roll-back the progressive legacy of his predecessor, Barack Obama, the first African American president – held his initial re-election campaign event in Tulsa, Oklahoma.
 While the choice of city may have been an unfortunate coincidence, it connected the death of George Floyd to those massacred close to one hundred years earlier nonetheless and made the protests even more meaningful.

 The words spoken by Doctor Manhattan at the end of the Watchmen graphic novel pertained to the Cold War of the 1980s but they could just as easily be a prophetic indictment of racism in the America of 2020 as well – “Nothing ever ends.”